baljemmett/EMFLive-Viewdata/README.md

 ## Outstanding TODO items

-As of 2024-03-07 16:00:
+As of 2024-04-19 01:55:

 - Parameterise nav messages etc. for consistency
 - General routing updates:
     - Decide on consistent scheme (maybe per section, but globally is better)
     - Update all navigation messages and routing tables
     - Do we have room for a second navigation line on event pages?
-- Bar/shop stock pages - need to see more example data for this, ideally
+    - route final page of schedules back to something - start or index?
 - Page `81`/`82` - About Viewdata/Telstar gateway - rewrite?
 Service header?
 - cron jobs for automated updating
     - Schedule can be pulled hourly/*n* times a day/manually
     - Now/Next should update probably every 5 minutes if not every minute
+- expose family-friendly flag
+- handle huge fields in header block (e.g. 117051)

 ## Things to check upstream